nassimus26/reactivity_benchmark/README.md

 This basic benchmark demonstrates a gain of performance of **79%** using a simple MultiThread Library

 **Gain of 79%** = (1-(62,262/294,248))*100

+**NB :** This dosn't change the fact that Akka Stream Library is the most powerfull reactive library that supports many interessting features :

+        1_ Non Blocking BackPresuure
+        2_ Resiliency
+        3_ Distriuted
+        ...